-Step 3: Select the unmountable external drive drive and click "Next" button to scan all lost data.
+Step 3: Select the unmountable external drive and click Scan button to scan all lost data.

-Step 4: Preview the searching results, choose files we need, and click "Recover" to get them back.
+Step 4: Preview the searching results, choose files you need, and click Recover to get them back.

-Step 5: Have a check to ensure we have got all lost data back.
+Step 5: Have a check to ensure you have got all lost data back.